autonomys/subspace/crates/pallet-feeds/README.md

 License: Apache-2.0

 Pallet feeds provides the interactions with Subspace storage.
-The main design goal for Feeds is not only to push objects to the Storage but also to provide a way for the for feed owners to inject some verification logic through `FeedProcessor` impls.
+The main design goal for Feeds is not only to push objects to the Storage but also to provide a way for the feed owners to inject some verification logic through `FeedProcessor` impls.

 ## Calls